 Financial or Managerial accounting careers will require at least a bachelor’s degree from a four-year university and some type of professional credential.
 Candidates can expect starting salaries to begin at $50,000 and grow with experience.
 Individuals successfully following this career track often acquire desirable and highly marketable skill sets, which qualify them for advancement across organizations.
 These career options include:

 - Tax Accounting

 - Management Consulting Services

 - Forensic Accounting

 Accounting certifications include Certified Public Accountant (CPA) and Certified Management Accountant (CMA).
-Reference to other, specialty-focused, credentials can easily be found online or by
+Reference to other, specialty-focused, credentials can easily be found online or by speaking with our faculty.

 Why you should choose Delta

 You can get hands-on experience in your field while you're working toward that degree.
 I know.
 It's awesome!
 Plus, you'll even get paid.
 That's co-op!
 Check it out.

 Want to travel and see the world?
 You can do that at Delta.
 And get college credit while you do.
 Every year Delta offers study abroad opportunities.